drewblumberg/EveryonesACritic/doc/user_stories.md

     * No genre argument will return all movies sorted by alphabetical genre
     * Could add other options like year

-6. As a critic I want to be able to update my ratings if I make an error in logging a film so that I can be as accurate as possible.
+7. As a critic I want to be able to update my ratings if I make an error in logging a film so that I can be as accurate as possible.

-  Usage: ./eac update "Title" year 2010 [id: optional]
+  Usage: ./eac update rating "Title" "new_rating" [id: optional]

   Acceptance Criteria:
-    * Updates an attribute for a movie with that title
+    * Updates the rating for a movie with that title
-    * If multiple movie records return, a list with ids will display.
-User must provide a specific id.
-    * Only one attribute can be updated at a time
+    * If multiple results for that movie, supply ratingsID for each entry

-7. As a critic I want to be able to delete my ratings if I make an error in logging a film so that I can be as accurate as possible.
+8. As a critic I want to be able to delete my ratings if I make an error in logging a film so that I can be as accurate as possible.

-  Usage: ./eac delete "Title" [id: optional]
+  Usage: ./eac delete rating "Title" [id: optional]

   Acceptance Criteria:
-    * Deletes an attribute for a movie with that title
+    * Deletes the rating record for a movie with that title
-    * If multiple movie records return, a list with ids will display.
-User must provide a specific id.
+    * If multiple results for that movie, supply ratingsID for each entry

 ## Movie-goer